 1. Put Your Feet Up – The Right Way

-This is often more noticeable during pregnancy or if there is an underlying medical condition.
+Swelling of the legs is more often noticeable during pregnancy or if there is an underlying medical condition.
 If you’ve had kids, did you notice your feet and ankles being slightly more tired/sore/swollen at night when you were pregnant?

 Remedy: The simple and free remedy is to just put your feet up for 15-30 minutes at night.
-The two ways that seem to be most effective are lying on the ground and resting the feet on a couch or chair at a 90-degree angle OR lying on the ground or bed and resting the legs straight up against the wall (more difficult).
+The two ways that seem to be most effective are lying on the ground and resting the feet on a couch or chair at a 90-degree angle.
+You may also lie on the ground or bed and rest the legs straight up against the wall (more difficult).